mobluse/jopply/README.md

 # Jopply
 Jopply (a portmanteau of job and apply) helps applying for jobs.
 This is a very early release and everything will change.
+Its API is discontinued, but new, very different exists.
 The rest of the text is in Swedish, because right now it only works for a Swedish web service.
 There is also very high unemployment and lack of food in Sweden.